taotliu/mMPA/README.md

 ## Installation

 The latest version of the `mMPA` package is available at GitHub [taotliu/mMPA](http://github.com/taotliu/mMPA).
-It requires the `devtools` package to install it in R. If you have not had `devtools` on your computer, using the following code  `install.packages("devtools")` to install the `devtools` package.
+It requires the `devtools` package to install it in R. If you do not have `devtools` in your R program, use the code  `install.packages("devtools")` to install the `devtools` package.
 Then run the following codes to install the `mMPA` package.

 ```R
 devtools::install_github("taotliu/mMPA")